martinfleis/clustergram/doc/index.md

 ## Supported methods

-Clustergram currently supports K-Means, Mini Batch K-Means and Gaussian Mixture Model clustering methods.
-Note tha GMM and Mini Batch K-Means are supported only for `scikit-learn` backend.
+Clustergram currently supports K-Means, Mini Batch K-Means, Gaussian Mixture Model and SciPy's hierarchical clustering methods.
+Note tha GMM and Mini Batch K-Means are supported only for `scikit-learn` backend and hierarchical methods are supported only for `scipy` backend.

 Using K-Means (default):